Warwick, Queensland: History

 The Gidhabal (also known as Githabal, Gidabal, Kitabal) language region includes the landscape within the local government boundaries of the Southern Downs Regional Council, particularly Warwick, Killarney and Woodenbong extending into New South Wales.
 The Gidhabal people referred to the area of Warwick as Gooragooby.

 The Warwick Green Belt, on the banks of the Condamine River, features a sculpture of Tiddalik the mythical frog that drank all of the fresh water in a renowned Aboriginal Dreamtime story.

 Patrick Leslie and his two brothers originally settled in the area as squatters, naming their run Canning Downs.
 In 1847 the NSW government asked Leslie to select a site on his station for a township, which was to be called 'Cannington,' although the name 'Warwick' was eventually settled on.
 Land sales were held in 1850, and the first allotment was bought by Leslie.

 Warwick East State School opened on 4 November 1850.
-It is one of the oldest state primary schools in Queensland.
+It is the oldest state primary school still operating in Queensland and celebrated its 175th anniversary in November 2025.

 In 1851, the first Presbyterian services were held in Warwick.
 Land was granted to build a Presbyterian church in 1857 and a slab church was built in 1858.